ZhensongQian/benchmark_minhash_lsh/README.md

-# need to try this?
+# worth to try this? compare with Spark's implementation?

 # Benchmark MinHash+LSH algorithm on Spark
 * Insight Data Engineering Fellow Project